Welcome

 +++Warning, this contains spoilers from season 1, but no major season 2 spoilers+++

-The second season of Blindspot picks up three months after the events of the season 1 finale in which Weller discovered that his father did indeed kill the real Taylor Shaw and that Jane had been faking Taylor's memory (unbeknownst to her), and the death of Mayfair.
-Jane has been in CIA custody since being arrested and ends up breaking out and she convinces Weller and the team to use her as a triple agent against the terrorist organization, Sandstorm, to which she is somehow tied.
-From there, the show mostly follows the format of season one, with some case or mission of the week, that is usually tied into the larger story arc of Jane's identity and Sandstorm's plans (which are revealed throughout the season).
-In addition to the returning main cast, this season sees the inclusion of Archie Panjabi (from The Good Wife), the great character actress Michelle Hurd, and Luke Mitchell.
-Ennis Esmer also returns for a few episodes as Rich Dotcom to "help" and/or make life miserable for the team and steals every scene he is in.
+The 22-episode second season of Blindspot aired during the 2016/2017 TV season.
+The second season picks up three months after the events of the season 1 finale in which Weller discovered that his father did indeed kill the real Taylor Shaw and that Jane had been faking Taylor's memory (unbeknownst to her) and the death of Mayfair.
+Jane has been in CIA custody since being arrested and ends up breaking out.
+She convinces Weller and the team to use her as a triple agent against the terrorist organization Sandstorm, to which she is somehow tied.
+From there, the show mostly follows the format of season one, with some case or mission of the week that is usually tied into the larger story arc of Jane's identity and Sandstorm's plans (which are revealed throughout the season).
+In addition to the returning main cast, this season includes Archie Panjabi (from The Good Wife), the great character actress Michelle Hurd, and Luke Mitchell.
+Ennis Esmer returns for a few episodes as Rich Dotcom to "help" and/or make life miserable for the team and steals every scene he is in.
 The season ends on a partial cliffhanger that includes a two-year time jump.

-For those who get the Blu-Ray set, the A/V quality is very good, and the extras include deleted scenes, a gag reel, a portion of the 2016 Comic-Con panel, and a handful of making-of and behind-the-scenes featurettes.
+The Blu-Ray set is a four-disc set.
+The A/V quality is outstanding again.
+While the show does not have a ton of computer-generated effects, what it does have looks seamless, and there are some very good location shots of New York that look wonderful in HD.
+The extras include deleted scenes, a gag reel, a portion of the 2016 Comic-Con panel, and a handful of making-of and behind-the-scenes featurettes.
 All totaled, the bonus features end up at a little under an hour, give or take.
 They are not extensive, but what is included is good if you like watching the bonus content.

 Wednesday, December 14, 2022